caplena/knowledge-base/docs/09-01-Languages.md

 ### Enable Auto-Translations

-During upload, choose Yes on the Automatic Translation select menu.
+During upload, choose "Yes" on the Automatic Translation select menu.

 ![Bildschirmfoto 2022-05-27 um 12.04.50.png](https://stoplight.io/api/v1/projects/cHJqOjEyNDcxMw/images/wgjJucn9BUQ)

 ### Main Language

-They are translated to the main language selected during upload.
+Text to analyze will be translated into the main language selected during upload.
 We strongly recommend to set this to the same language you'll create your topic collection in.

 ### Language Determination